 The Night Watchman or Old Red Eye

-‘If you wake up to a ticking noise, the sound that resembles a pocket watch, don’t open your eyes, for if you do and look into the red eyes of the Night Watchman, you won’t wake up’
+‘If you wake up to a ticking noise, the sound that resembles a pocket watch, don’t open your eyes.
+For if you do and look into the red eyes of the Night Watchman, you won’t wake up’